KxSystems/docs-v1/docs/ref/dotz.md

 Syntax: `.z.pd: x`

-Where q has been started with slave tasks for use by _peach_,  `x` is
+Where q has been [started with slave processes for use in parallel processing](cmdline/#-s-slaves),  `x` is

-- an int vector of handles to worker processes
+-    an int vector of handles to slave processes
-- a function that returns a list of) handles to those worker processes
+-    a function that returns a list of handles to those slave processes

+For evaluating the function passed to `peach` or `':`, kdb+ gets the handles to the slave processes by calling [`.z.pd[]`](dotz/#zpd-peach-handles).

+!!! warning "Slaves to peach"
-For evaluating the function passed to _peach_, kdb+ gets the handles to those worker processes by calling `.z.pd[]`.
-These handles must not be used for other messaging; _peach_ will close them if it receives anything other than a response message.
+    The processes with these handles must not be used for other messaging; _peach_ will close them if it receives anything other than a response message.
 ```q
 q)/open connections to 4 processes on the localhost
 q).z.pd:`u#hopen each 20000+til 4